hartzell/documentation-theme-jekyll/README.md

   commits from `toms-gh-pages` may be merged into it.
 Most new work should occur on "topic branches" that originate from `develop` and are merged back into it (not shown in the image above).
-  Periodically releases are made by merged from `develop` to the `gh-pages` branch (which GitHub Pages consumes).
+  Periodically releases are made by merging from `develop` to the `gh-pages` branch (which GitHub Pages consumes).

 - `gh-pages` -- this branch holds the source for the current release